romannergachev/CarND-Vehicle-Detection/README.md

 ####2.
 Choice of HOG parameters.

 During the last Udacity lesson I've been experimenting with different parameters and got to some conclusions.
-I liked LUV, HLS detection capabilities, but still there were some issues.
+I liked LUV, HLS and HSV detection capabilities, but still there were some issues.
 But that was not enough since I hadn't been table to test all the combinations.
 That's why I continued to experiment during the implementation and get to the conclusion that parameters in lines 75 through 85 in `detection_pipeline.py` provide me best recognition results.

+Oriented gradients are more distinguishable in HLS space, than in RGB space, the most interesting here is 2 channel in HLS:

+*Car hog image in HLS:*
+![alt text][image61]

+*Not a car hog image in HLS:*
+![alt text][image62]

+*Car hog image in RGB:*
+![alt text][image63]

+*Not a car hog image in RGB:*
+![alt text][image64]

+Here are different histogram distributions in different spaces, HLS pictures look pretty interesting with very high level of saturation for the car image case:

+*Car histograms in different color spaces:*
+![alt text][image65]

+*Not a car histograms in different color spaces:*
+![alt text][image66]

+Color distributions are also quite different in both cases, so we definitely can use that as a training feature to distinguish between car and not a car:

+*Car color distribution:*
+![alt text][image67]

+*Not a car color distribution:*
+![alt text][image68]

 ####3.
 Classifier training

+I've tried 3 different classifiers: GaussianNB, DecisionTreeClassifier and LinearSVC.
+I've measured speed and test accuracy of this classifiers and it appeared that
+GaussianNB was the fastest one, LinearSVC was around 5 times slower and DecisionTreeClassifier was the slowest one - 16 times slower than LinearSVC.

+But when it comes to test accuracy - DecisionTreeClassifier and LinearSVC showed best accuracy (actually LinearSVC a little better) compared to the GaussianNB that showed the worst accuracy of this 3 classifiers.

+As a result, I've decided to use LinearSVC as my classifier since it is one of the fastest and most accurate and in addition as it was mentioned in the lectures - it works best with HOG features.

-I trained a linear SVM as was suggested and it is located in lines 108 through 118 `detection_pipeline.py`.
+LinearSVC it is located in lines 108 through 118 `detection_pipeline.py`.
 Before training itself - I've normalised the data and shuffled them in lines 91 through 104 `detection_pipeline.py`.

 ###Sliding Window Search